madprops/ezkl/README.md

 `code tetris` matches paths like `/code/something/tetris`.

 `ezkl forget` can be used to forget the current path.

+No argument uses the current dir, or it uses an argument path.

 `ezkl clear` can be used to forget all the paths.